kirillunlimited/kirillunlimited.com/src/pages/blog.md

 ---
 title: Blog
+description: My thoughts, knowledge and guides that I would like to share.
 order: 2
-head:
-  title: Blog – Kirill Ivanov
-  description: My thoughts, knowledge and guides that I would like to share.
 speedlify: d368102b
 templateEngineOverride: njk,md
 ---